Christina Hendricks: 2016–present: Good Girls and other roles

 In 2016, she appeared as one of the leads in Refn's thriller film The Neon Demon, portraying a modeling agent.
 Critical response to the film was polarized, though the French film magazine Cahiers du cinéma named it the third-best film of 2016.
 The same year, she starred in six episodes of the series Hap and Leonard, playing the ex-wife of investigator Hap Collins.

 In 2018, she appeared in home-invasion based horror film The Strangers: Prey at Night, playing the matriarch of a family under siege by killers.
-Upon release, the film received generally unfavorable reviews from critics, though The Guardian's Benjamin Lee praised Hendricks' performance.
+Upon release, the film received generally unfavorable reviews from critics, though The Guardian's Benjamin Lee praised Hendricks's performance.
 It was a commercial success, however, grossing $30 million.

 In 2018, Hendricks returned to television in the Amazon Prime series The Romanoffs, reuniting with Mad Men creator Matthew Weiner.
 She stars as one of the leads on the NBC comedy crime series Good Girls, playing a woman who attempts to gain financial control of her life by holding up a grocery store.
-The show was ran to 2021.
+The show ran until 2021.
 In late 2018, Hendricks starred opposite Sienna Miller in the drama American Woman, portraying a woman helping her sister raise her family in rural Pennsylvania.
-She also supplied the voice of Gabby Gabby, the main antivillain in the Disney/Pixar animated sequel Toy Story 4 (2019).
+She also voiced Gabby Gabby, the main antivillain in the Disney/Pixar animated sequel Toy Story 4 (2019).
 In 2020, Hendricks voices Officer Jaffe in the Warner Bros.
 2020' Scooby-Doo film Scoob!.

-Comments on her body

-Hendricks has been credited as having an ideal shape for a woman by British Equalities Minister Lynne Featherstone who praised Hendricks' hourglass figure, saying "Christina Hendricks is absolutely fabulous...
-We need more of these role models.
-There is such a sensation when there is a curvy role model.
-It shouldn't be so unusual."
-Los Angeles Times television critic Mary McNamara says her portrayal of Joan has revolutionized perceptions of beauty on television.
-She has been called the "new modern ideal of Hollywood glamour—full figured, voluptuous; a throwback to the days of Marilyn Monroe, Jane Russell and Veronica Lake".
-British designer Vivienne Westwood selected Hendricks to represent her "Get a Life" Palladium jewelry collection in March 2011.

-A study by the British Association of Aesthetic Plastic Surgeons attributed a 10% rise in 2010 of the number of British women receiving breast augmentation surgery in part to Hendricks' influence.

-Hendricks has moved away from accepting the term "full-figured" and once lambasted a reporter who used the term while interviewing her.
-Hendricks commented in September 2010 that the media is too focused on women's bodies and not their actual talents.
-"I was working my butt off on Mad Men and then all anyone was talking about was my body."